 In Brian Jacques's Castaways of the Flying Dutchman series, the main characters are an immortal boy and dog.
 Leaving aside the fact that the boy is stuck at age 14 forever, they have to leave everyone they ever get close to before someone notices that they don't age.

 Mercedes Lackey's auto-racing elves who get involved with humans are in fact traumatized by the deaths of the people around them, especially lovers and spouses, but they live with it.

 One of the stories in Ursula K. Le Guin's Changing Planes discusses a plane where, it is rumored, immortals live.
 As it happens, there are a handful of them, the result of bites by a certain fly.
 They don't get eternal youth, and are condemned to endless agony.
 One of the plane's natives, who watches over one immortal in particular, notes that eventually the people bury their immortals, and over centuries their suffering apparently condenses them into a diamond.
 The narrator asks if the native is afraid of the flies because of this, and is told "There's only one"; as there are many flies on the plane, the narrator theorizes that there is one immortal fly that curses the bitten with immortality.

-In C. S. Lewis's The Magician's Nephew, a tree's fruit comes with the warning that it brings eternal life and despair.
+A tree's fruit comes with the warning that it brings eternal life and despair.
 The White Witch eats it, and from her expression, the title nephew understands the warning.
 Narnia is then protected from her by a tree grown from one of the apples; she cannot stand to come near it afterward.

 The Witch tries to tempt Digory (the Nephew) into eating the apples and living forever as well, invoking We Can Rule Together.
 Digory promptly responds that he'd rather live a normal amount of time and go to heaven rather than stay living and watch all his friends die.